Beginner's Charm: Beginner-Heavy Teams Are Associated With High Scientific Disruption: Materials and Methods

 \subsection{Dataset}

 In this paper, we analyze SciSciNet V2, a refreshed update to SciSciNet.
 It is a large-scale, integrated data lake derived from the Microsoft Academic Graph (MAG)~\cite{wang2020microsoft} and OpenAlex \cite{openalex} to support science of science research.
-The dataset contains publication information on 100,418,971 authors and 249,803,279 publication records.
+The dataset contains information on 249,803,279 publication records.
 The author names are disambiguated in the database~\cite{torvik2009author}.
-We select all articles published between 1971 and 2020 across 172 fields, leading to a total of 35,751,547 articles.
-Furthermore, we remove extreme entries (authors with $1000$ or more overall publications, authors whose career span is $80$ or more, and beginner authors with $10$ or more papers in their debut year) to curate a final dataset of 28,042,889 papers for this analysis.
+We select all articles published between 1941 and 2020 across all 19 Level-0 (top-level) disciplines.
+Furthermore, we remove extreme entries (authors with $1000$ or more overall publications, authors whose career span is $80$ or more, authors who publish more than $50$ papers in a year, and beginner authors with $10$ or more papers in their debut year) to curate a final dataset of 29,054,261 papers for this analysis.
+However, all of our findings remain true even if we include these extreme entries.
+Please note that we do not include earlier decades due to a lack of samples available (e.g., after filtration, only 2037 papers remain between 1931-1940, and even fewer for earlier decades).
 We explain the dataset preprocessing steps in the Supplementary Text.